 Portfolio, CoGG) and David Koch MLC (Member for Western Victoria Region).

-A new raised garden bed has being developed in the reserve adjacent to Christies Road.
-Several large rocks have been installed to provide an attractive visual feature, whilst at a recent working bee, 450 native seedlings were planted, watered, mulched and plant guards installed in this area.
+A raised garden bed has been developed in the reserve adjacent to Christies Road.
+Several large rocks were installed to provide an attractive visual feature, whilst at a later working bee, 450 native seedlings were planted, watered, mulched and plant guards installed in this area.
 The rocks were provided by way of donation, and we also gratefully acknowledge the valuable assistance of Robertsons Transport who transported the rocks and positioned them on site.

 In early 2014, additional garden beds have been developed in this location including a further 250 plantings with construction of a new feature in the form of a labyrinth.